-- Australia Post only; or - Email only to a specific staff email or our general office email account; or - Fax only to a specific fax number; or - Some other relevant form of written contact, where applicable.
+- Australia Post only; or - Email only to a specific staff email or our general office email account; or - Some other relevant form of written contact, where applicable.

 If a complainant's contact is restricted to 'writing only', the Governance and Engagement Manager will clearly identify the specific means that the complainant can use to contact our office such as Australia Post.
 Also, if it is not suitable for a complainant to enter our premises to hand deliver their written communication, this must be communicated to them in writing.